-- Normal Call Color-Calls that complete without triggering a Policy Rule.
+- Background Call Color-The Call Monitor background.
+Black is the default. - Normal Call Color-Calls that complete without triggering a Policy Rule.
 Green is the default. - Logged Call Color-Calls that are logged to the Policy Log (for example, calls that trigger a Voice Firewall Policy Rule that specifies Log as a Track, or ambiguous calls.) - Alert Call Color-Calls that trigger a Policy Rule that specifies Alert as a Track.
 Yellow is the default. - Other Call Color-Calls that trigger a Policy Rule that specifies no Track or a Track other than Log or Alert.
 Pink is the default. - Dropped Call Color-The color for calls that are terminated by a Policy Rule, ASCII Management Interface, or Call Monitor.
 Orange is the default. - Lost Span Color-Channels monitored by Spans with which the Server has lost communication.
 Red is the default. - Disabled Channel Color-Channels that are not enabled on the Channel Map of the Span Configuration dialog box.
 White is the default.